Massive brands like GoPro, Spotify, and Starbucks are always trying to improve social media presence.

 By posting the same article on different platforms, Grammarly keeps its social media accounts active and spreads content as far as possible.

 And it doesn’t have to stop at articles.
-You can cross-promote case studies, videos, infographics, eBooks, the list goes on.
+You can cross-promote case studies, videos, infographic flyer templates, eBooks, the list goes on.

 One thing to bear in mind is that people are likely to follow you on more than one social platform.